matrix-org/matrix-spec-proposals/proposals/3316-appservice-timestamp-massaging.md

 to override timestamps does not create any new security considerations.

 ## Unstable prefix
-Not applicable, feature is already used in production without an unstable prefix.
+`org.matrix.msc3316.ts` may be used as the query parameter.
+However, the `ts` parameter is already used in production for the `/send` endpoint, which means the unstable prefix should only be used for the `/state` endpoint.